-Items assessing the use of ICT 'at school in general' and 'outside of school for schoolwork' asked students about the frequency with which they perform certain ICT tasks such as 'using email' (at school in general), 'browsing the Internet for schoolwork' (at school in general), 'browsing the Internet for schoolwork (e.g., for preparing an essay or presentation)' (outside of school) and 'doing homework on a computer' (outside of school).
+Items assessing the use of ICT 'at school in general' and 'outside of school for schoolwork' asked students about the frequency with which they perform certain ICT tasks such as 'using email' (at school in general), 'browsing the Internet for schoolwork' (at school in general), 'browsing the Internet for schoolwork' (at school in general), 'browsing the Internet for schoolwork (e.g., for preparing an essay or presentation)' (outside of school) and 'doing homework on a computer' (outside of school).
 On the ICT Use at School in General and ICT Use Outside of School indices, the mean scores of students in Ireland (-0.38 and -0.42 respectively) are significantly below the corresponding OECD averages (Table 6.11).
-Therefore, students in Ireland use ICT at school in general and outside of school for schoolwork (-0.38) indices.
-OECD countries on average.
+Therefore, students in Ireland use ICT at school in general and outside of school for schoolwork considerably less often than students across OECD countries on average.
 Germany scores similarly to Ireland on the Use of ICT at School in General (-0.42) and Use of ICT Outside of School for Homework (-0.38) indices.
 OECD countries scoring lower than Ireland on these indices include Japan (-1.05 for Use at School and -1.21 for Use Outside of School for Schoolwork), Korea (-0.95 for Use at School), and Finland (-0.52 for Use Outside of School for Schoolwork).
 Denmark is the highest scoring OECD country on both indices (0.74 for Use at School and 0.33 for Use at Home for Schoolwork).